 Lastly, you closely monitor your campaigns (hint: like every day) to see how they are doing and adjust bids, refine keyword targets, test ad copy and improve your landing pages, so that you can get the most out of the premiums you are paying for that traffic.
 The great thing with paid ads is that you can pause keywords that aren’t working, increase bids to get more traffic from high performing keywords and test new copy to improve click-through rates.
 And even better, as you improve the results of your campaign and build a good history, you will typically pay less for your ads.

 If you are just getting started with online marketing and want quick results and have a good sales model with a high margin product or service, you might want to start with PPC.
 If you have a limited budget, low margin sale and are willing to build up results over time, SEO might be the best fit.

 We typically recommend a blended strategy where you use PPC to drive immediate traffic for very highly qualified keywords while you work to earn organic traffic over time for all of the relevant keywords at each stage of the buying process.

 In an ideal world, you’d invest in both SEO And PPC, because that would help you maximize your market share and results.

 No matter what you choose, it’s important to understand that both require a good deal of upfront strategy and ongoing work to get results and a high return on investment.
 Do you have the resources to do this kind of work?
 Great, keep reading articles like this one and keep working at it.
 Are you convinced that SEM and tactics like SEO and PPC are right for you but don’t have the time to do it yourself?
-No problem, there are lots of great internet marketing agencies (hint: including ours ) that do this for a living and would love to talk with you.
+No problem; check out our growth roadmap if you want to grow your business.
+It’s our proven process for developing a solid plan for success.